MikkelPaulson/icalendar-proxy/README.md

 ## To do

-* Figure out why Thunderbird is giving me reminders every half-hour.
+* ~Figure out why Thunderbird is giving me reminders every half-hour.~
+  * Fix the fact that Thunderbird is telling the server to dismiss the alarm, but the server doesn't know how.
-* This uses a very naive parser.
-It should be fixed to actually understand the iCalendar syntax rather than doing a simple string replacement.
+* ~This uses a very naive parser.
+It should be fixed to actually understand the iCalendar syntax rather than doing a simple string replacement.~ It understands.
+It does not comprehend.